jansenling/PSIData/README.md

 b. server.R and
 c.
 24-HR PSI.csv (the sample dataset to input after the app is launch)

+If you want to test my published app, please checkout the following URL for my shiny app is: https://dreamz.shinyapps.io/PSIData/ but remember to download the (c) the sample 24-HR PSI.csv dataset.
+Have fun!

 Do provide me any inputs as I'm new to programming.
 Thanks in advance